 If some features do not work for your vehicle, we would need the data returned form the server to analyse this and potentially extend the code.
 Different models and head unit generations lead to different responses from the server.

 If you want to contribute your data, perform the following steps:

 # get the latest version of the library pip3 install --upgrade bimmer_connected # run the fingerprint function bimmerconnected fingerprint <username> <password> <region>

 This will create a set of log files in the “vehicle_fingerprint” folder.
-Before sending the data to anyone please check for any personal data.
-The following attributes should be replaced with default values: * vin (=Vehicle Identification Number) * lat and lon (=GPS position) * licensePlate
+Before sending the data to anyone please check for any personal data such as dealer name or country.

 Note: We will then use this data as additional test cases.
 So we will publish (parts of) it (after checking for personal information again) and use this as test cases for our library.
 If you do not want this, please let us know in advance.

-This library is basically a best-of of other similar solutions I found, yet none of them provided a ready to use library with a matching interface to be used in Home Assistant and is available on pypi.
+This library is basically a best-of of other similar solutions, yet none of them provided a ready to use library with a matching interface to be used in Home Assistant and is available on pypi.

 Thank you for your great software!

 The bimmer_connected library is licensed under the Apache License 2.0.

 This library is not affiliated with or endorsed by BMW Group.